beromir/Servas/README.md

 **Initial steps:**

 1. Start the containers.
+2. Create `.env` file in the directory where the `docker-compose.yaml` is located.
+3. Copy the content of the [example env file](./docker/.env.prod.example) into the `.env` file.
+4. Change the `APP_URL`.
+5. Use a strong password for the `DB_PASSWORD` setting.
-2. Run the database migrations.
+6. Run the database migrations.

 ```shell
 docker exec -it servas php artisan migrate
 ```

-3. Generate the application key.
+7. Generate the application key.

 ```shell
 docker exec -it servas php artisan key:generate